-As our new tour guide, Chin, joined in the fun with an impromptu dance lesson in swing and salsa, I propped myself against the platform railing and thought about how very close I came to postponing my trip to the sanctuary.
+As an impromptu dance lesson in swing and salsa spread across the deck, I propped myself against the platform railing and thought about what had brought me to Thailand and to this ethical elephant sanctuary.

-My tears were shed not just for Bualoy, but for Lucky, who we could see standing in a holding area near the gravesite, waving her head in a sign of emotional distress.
-Having recently lost my own partner in life, I could relate with Lucky.
+My tears were shed not just for Bualoy, but for Lucky, who we could see standing in a holding area near the gravesite, waving her head back and forth.

 But, as I stood close to my new friends and acknowledged the circle of life, I felt confident that Lucky would find her way.